Abd-elr4hman/NER_API/README.md

 a RESTful API to extract named entities (English) from a text file using [bert-base-NER](https://huggingface.co/dslim/bert-base-NER).
 Impelemnted with flask.

 ## Installation and Running Locally
-Download the model file from [here](https://drive.google.com/drive/folders/13nEVxIuxWSqj2dTyGfkIVePr24o0dJlh?usp=sharing) and place it in
+Download the model file from [here](https://drive.google.com/drive/folders/13nEVxIuxWSqj2dTyGfkIVePr24o0dJlh?usp=sharing) and place it in:
 ```
 ./web/src
 ```